+The Company files income taxes in the U.S. territory of Puerto Rico.
 Income taxes are accounted for under the liability method.
 Deferred tax assets and liabilities are recognized for the estimated future tax consequences of temporary differences between the financial statement carrying amounts and their respective tax bases.
 Deferred tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the year in which the temporary differences are expected to be recovered or settled.
 We evaluate the realizability of our deferred tax assets and establish a valuation allowance when it is more likely than not that all or a portion of deferred tax assets will not be realized.
-As of December 31, 2018, we have net operating loss carry forwards of approximately \$411,064.
-The Company has provided a full valuation allowance as of December 31, 2018 and 2017.
+As of December 31, 2020, we have net operating loss carry forwards of approximately \$1,335,000, of which, approximately \$40,000 will expire in 2037.
+The remaining net operating loss carryforwards, of approximately \$1,295,000, have an indefinite carryforward period.
+The Company has provided a full valuation allowance as of December 31, 2020 and 2019.

 We account for uncertain tax positions using a "more-likely-than-not" threshold for recognizing and resolving uncertain tax positions.
 The evaluation of uncertain tax positions is based on factors including, but not limited to, changes in tax law, the measurement of tax positions taken or expected to be taken in tax returns, the effective settlement of matters subject to audit, new audit activity and changes in facts or circumstances related to a tax position.
-We evaluate this tax position on a quarterly basis.
+We evaluate the uncertain tax position on a quarterly basis.
 We also accrue for potential interest and penalties, if applicable, related to unrecognized tax benefits in income tax expense.